The Physical Therapist Test Guide

 When: Physical therapist candidates must register with the jurisdiction they hope to be licensed within.
 Once eligibility is proven, the FSBPT issues a letter and candidates have 60 days to schedule their exam.

 How: Physical therapist candidates have five hours to answer 250 test questions.
-Physical therapist assistant candidates have four hours to answer 200 exam questions.

-Time: Four to five hours.
+Time: Five hours.

 Language: English